encore428/BECapstone/rabbitq_deploy.md

   },
 ```

+**Modify `Procfile`**

-- To `Procfile`, add the following so heroku knows that there is a worker process and how it is started:
+Add the following so heroku knows that there is a worker process and how it is started:
 ```
 worker: npm run worker
 ```